bterwijn/memory_graph/README.md

 # Animated GIF #
-To make an animated GIF use for example:
+To make an animated GIF use for example `mg.show` or `mg.render` like this:

 * mg.show(locals(), 'animated.png', numbered=True)
 * mg.render(locals(), 'animated.png', numbered=True)

-as a *watch* in a debugger so that stepping through the code generates images:
+in your source or better as a *watch* in a debugger so that stepping through the code generates images:

 &nbsp;&nbsp;&nbsp; animated0.png, animated1.png, animated2.png, ...